You may be wondering why cats come to you when you whistle.

 They Are Curious

-Cats are very curious creatures, and a slight sound will make them be inquisitive.
+Cats are curious creatures, and a slight sound will make them interested.

 Don’t be surprised if your cat stands there, surprised at what you’re doing.

-All-in-all, cats are curious, and this is one of their instincts that helps them to survive.
+All-in-all, cats are curious, which is one of their instincts that helps them survive.

-Therefore, if they hear any strange voice, they will investigate right away and know if they are safe.
+Therefore, if they hear any strange voice, they will investigate immediately and know if they are safe.

-Don’t be surprised if they jump on your lap and start cuddling.
-But if the cat is frightened, it may rip your face as a way of stopping you from making the funny sound.
+But if the cat is frightened, it may rip your face to stop you from making a funny sound.

 The Sound Is Annoying

-Cats have a very sensitive hearing sense.
+Cats have a very acute hearing sense.
 Their hearing ability is four times that of humans.
 As a result, a slight sound will get their attention.

-Some may be irritated and want you to stop, while others may be wondering what’s happening.
+You may irritate some cats and want you to stop, while others may wonder what’s happening.

-If you whistle and your cat meows in your face, this should be an indication that she is irritated and wants you to stop.
+If you whistle and your cat meows in your face, this should indicate that she is irritated and wants you to stop.

-Several sturdy shows that long-term exposure of 85 dB and short-term exposure of 120 dB can lead to hearing loss in cats.
+Several sturdy shows that long-term exposure to 85 dB and short-term exposure to 120 dB can lead to hearing loss in cats.

 So, if you’re whistling loudly or at a high-pitched sound and your cat is seated next to you, you may be hurting its ears slowly.

-The cat may also come to you if you sound like a rodent or something to be hunted.
-Before cats were domesticated, they were hunters.
+Your cat runs to you if you sound like a rodent or something to be hunted.

-So, if your whistles sound “squeaky,” they will think that it is a rodent and come ready to pound on it.
-Rats and mice produce high pitched sounds, which the cat may attach to if your whistle sounds the same.
+So, if your whistles sound “squeaky,” they will think it is a rodent and come ready to pound on it.
+Rats and mice produce high-pitched sounds, which the cat may attach to if your whistle sounds the same.

-Cats have outstanding hearing skills, and high-pitched sounds normally remind them of their prey, such as rodents, birds, snakes, lizards, and large insects.
+Cats have outstanding hearing skills, and high-pitched sounds usually remind them of their prey, such as rodents, birds, snakes, lizards, and large insects.

-So, when you whistle, you arouse its hunting instincts, and it becomes active in its environment as it believes there is prey.
+So, when you whistle, you arouse its hunting instincts, and it becomes active in its environment believing there is prey.

 Is Whistling To Cats Good Or Bad?

-But if you whistle and produce a high-pitched sound, this may be confusing to your feline friend.
+But if you whistle and produce a high-pitched sound, this may confuse your feline friend.

 A high-pitched sound may arouse its hunting instinct or hurt its hearing ability.

-But if it shows signs of irritation, stop whistling as the sound may be hurting its ears.
+But if it shows irritation, stop whistling, as the sound may hurt its ears.

-Now that you know some of the reasons why your cat comes to you when you whistle, you should train it to get used to specific whistles and stop confusing it.
+Now that you know some of the reasons why your cat comes to you when you whistle, train your cat and get it used to specific whistles.

-The whistles you make should not be high pitched or hoarse, unless you want to hoodwink your feline friend.
+Don’t make high-pitched whistles or hoarse ones unless you want to hoodwink your feline friend.

-Wrong whistles may get you in trouble with your furry friend, especially if the noise is irritating it.
+Wrong whistles may get you in trouble with your furry friend, especially if the noise irritates your cat.